sqfmi/hexy/README.md

 - Set the LED Chipset to **WS2812B**

 ## Frame
-For best visual results, 3D print the seperator grid [hext-frame.stl](hexy-frame.stl) to keep the light from bleeding over.
-You would need a piece of paper/acrylic glued on top to diffuse the light so each triangle cell looks nice and crisp
+For best visual results, 3D print the seperator grid [hexy-frame.stl](hexy-frame.stl) to keep the light from bleeding over.
+You will also need a piece of paper/acrylic glued on top to diffuse the light so each triangle cell looks nice and crisp [hexy-diffusion.dxf](hexy-diffusion.dxf)